nkkav/elemapprox/README.rst

 ``elemapprox`` is an ANSI C code and Verilog HDL collection of modules that provide the capability of evaluating and plotting transcendental functions by evaluating them in single precision.
-The original work supports plotting in ASCII of a subset of the functions; this version provides a more complete list of functions in addition to bitmap plotting for the transcendental functions as PBM image files.
+The original work supports ASCII plotting of a subset of the functions; this version provides a more complete list of functions in addition to bitmap plotting for the transcendental functions as PBM (monochrome) image files.

-``elemapprox`` has been conceived as an extension of Prof. Mark G. Arnold's work as puhlished in HDLCON 2001.
-Most functions have been prefixed with the letter ``k`` in order to avoid function name classes in both ANSI C and Verilog HDL implementations.
+``elemapprox`` has been conceived as an extension to Prof. Mark G. Arnold's work as puhlished in HDLCON 2001.
+Most functions have been prefixed with the letter ``k`` in order to avoid function name clashes in both ANSI C and Verilog HDL implementations.

 The transcendental functions supported include most elementary functions